Cliff Lee: Early life and college career

 Clifton Phifer Lee was born on August 30, 1978, in Benton, Arkansas, to Steve and Sharon Lee.
 His father was a local firefighter and one-time city council member.
 He was named Clifton after his maternal grandfather, while Phifer was his mother's maiden name.
-Both of his parents were high school athletes: Steve was a wide receiver for the American football team at Benton High School, while Sharon, despite missing one hand from a birth defect, was a pitcher for a local softball team.
+Both of his parents were high school athletes: Steve was a wide receiver for the football team at Benton High School, while Sharon, despite missing one hand from a birth defect, was a pitcher for a local softball team.
 Although he also played football and basketball, Lee's primary focus in high school was on baseball, where his former coach described him as a hard thrower who had trouble with his pitch command.
 College baseball coach Norm DeBriyn referred to Lee as a "can't-miss guy" upon seeing him pitch in high school, describing him as "a big left-hander that threw hard".
 He was able to increase his strikeouts and decrease his walk ratio over the course of his high school career, and pitched two no-hitters as a senior.

-That year, Lee attracting attention from professional baseball scouts for his 91 mph fastball, even after a shoulder injury forced him off of the pitcher's mound and into the outfield.
-He was selected out of high school by the Florida Marlins of Major League Baseball (MLB) in the eighth round of the 1997 MLB Draft, but failed to reach contract terms with the team and instead played college baseball for Meridian Community College.
+That year, Lee attracted attention from professional baseball scouts for his 91 mph fastball, even after a shoulder injury forced him off of the pitcher's mound and into the outfield.
+He was selected out of high school by the Florida Marlins of Major League Baseball (MLB) in the eighth round (246th overall) of the 1997 Major League Baseball draft, but failed to reach contract terms with the team and instead played college baseball for Meridian Community College.
 Originally, he had committed to play for the University of Arkansas at Little Rock, but reneged when he learned that NCAA Division I baseball players were ineligible for the MLB draft until their junior year.
-Following his freshman season in Meridian, Lee was drafted again, this time by the Baltimore Orioles in the 20th round of the 1998 draft, but he again chose not to sign.
+Following his freshman season in Meridian, Lee was drafted again, this time by the Baltimore Orioles in the 20th round (609th overall) of the 1998 MLB draft, but he again chose not to sign.
 In 2000, Lee accepted a scholarship offer to play college baseball for the Arkansas Razorbacks as a junior.
-His season fell below expectations, with Lee posting a 4–3 win–loss record and a 4.46 earned run average (ERA) in 16 games, 9 of which were starts, as well as 45 hits, 77 strikeouts, and 52 walks in 64 1/3 innings pitched.
+His season fell below expectations, with Lee posting a 4–3 win–loss record and a 4.46 earned run average (ERA) in 16 games (nine starts), as well as 45 hits, 77 strikeouts, and 52 walks in 64 1/3 innings pitched.
 Lee also ran into issues with his pitching stamina, which forced him to occasionally pitch out of the bullpen.